 On November 23 Philip Hammond is going to be delivering his first Autumn Statement, which many see as his opportunity to set out how he will be managing the economy with an eye on the impending departure from the European Union.

 Property and construction are likely to figure heavily and here, Pexhurst’s managing director, Martin Vella, sets out what he hopes to see.

 “There is a lot of talk about the Chancellor taking measures to invest in infrastructure and boost housebuilding and the housing market, but I think there is a lot that needs to be done to help the commercial property development and construction market too.
 The two key things he can address are the skills gap and foreign investment.

-“Investment funds from the US, Canada, Far East and Middle East could be the key to keeping the construction industry buoyant.
-George Osborne was almost anti-international property investment with the extra taxes he imposed.
+“Investment funds from the US, Canada, the Far East and the Middle East could be the key to keeping the construction industry buoyant.
+George Osborne was almost an anti-international property investment with the extra taxes he imposed.
 Investors are sniffing around at the moment and the more that can be done to encourage them to acquire assets the better.
 Many of them will be looking for quick turnarounds and to maximise their returns by making improvements, so not only would they be stimulating the acquisition market, they would be creating jobs for contractors too.

-“I would also like to see measures put in place now to safeguard future use of European labour.
-There is a skills gap at the moment, in fact it could be called a skills emergency.
-It is one thing talking up apprenticeships, but the reality is that apprenticeship schemes are sparse, partly because the attitude from our youth is not great when you tell them they've got to be on site ready for a days’ work at 7:30, and that it could take them over an hour to get to site.
+“I would also like to see measures put in place now to safeguard the future use of European labour.
+There is a skills gap at the moment, in fact, it could be called a skills emergency.
+It is one thing talking up apprenticeships, but the reality is that apprenticeship schemes are sparse, partly because the attitude from our youth is not great when you tell them they’ve got to be on site ready for a days’ work at 7:30, and that it could take them over an hour to get to the site.
 Take away the overseas labour and we are going to have a real problem with recruiting skilled labour, which is going to slow down site progress and likely push labour prices up due to the shortage.”